-There are plenty of free tests available online, so you should be able to practice these tests without having to pay anything.
+There are plenty of free tests available online, so you should be able to practise these tests without having to pay anything.

 Help from Careers

 If you'd like more help with any type of selection test, you can speak to a Career Consultant who can suggest strategies you may find helpful.

 If you have any further questions, or you are looking for more tests please get in touch with us via email, phone 01274 234991, or come into careers reception.

-We also have books in the Careers reception that can help you prepare and practice.
+We also have books in the Careers reception that can help you prepare and practise.